Focus & Concentration Support Kit

 You do not need to refrigerate these, although it may help them last longer because of the high amount of live cultures.

-What are the 4 major types of Omega-3s in Ancient Omegas Brain Power?
+What are the 4 major types of Omega-3s in Ancient Omegas Whole Body?

-Ancient Omegas Brain Power features all 4 of these vital omega-3 fatty acids, including eicosatetraenoic acid (ETA), an emerging omega-3 powerhouse you won’t find in many standard fish oil supplements on the market.
+Ancient Omegas Whole Body features all 4 of these important omega-3 fatty acids, including eicosatetraenoic acid (ETA), an emerging omega-3 powerhouse you won’t find in many standard fish oil supplements on the market.

 Alpha-linolenic Acid (ALA)

 This plant-based omega-3 is found in green, leafy vegetables, flax seeds, walnuts and chia seeds.
 ALA is known as a short-chain omega-3, meaning your body has to convert it into longer-chained EPA and DHA to synthesize it.